owntheweb/static-nextjs-blog/posts/2012/fireworks-science-on-a-sphere-dataset.md

 ### Additional Information

-Read more about the Grand Opening of the Northrop Grumman Science Center featuring Science On a Sphere [here](http://spacefoundation.org/media/press-releases/space-foundation-celebrates-grand-opening-northrop-grumman-science-center).
+View the Fireworks dataset on the [Science On a Sphere website](https://sos.noaa.gov/catalog/datasets/fireworks/).